yamt/toywasm/README.md

 > It's just an increasing number, which doesn't imply anything
 > about compatibilities or features.

-* Release binaries are built with clang, with `thin LTO` where it's available.
+* Release binaries are built with clang, with `ThinLTO` where it's available.

 * For macOS, we ship a universal binary. (amd64 and arm64)